-- Choose whichever plan you’d like (the basic plan is just fine if you’re starting off- you can upgrade at any point)
+- Then choose whichever plan you’d like (the basic plan is just fine to start with).

 You can get your domain through BlueHost, which is the easiest thing to do if you are planning on using BlueHost for web hosting.

-- Enter in the domain name that you want and hit “next” to see if it is available.
+- When prompted, enter the domain name that you want and hit “next” to see if it is available.

 - If it has already been taken, you will see an error message letting you know it is unavailable.